evagabriela/WDI/curriculum/week-02/03_dev_tools_debugging/README.md

 One idea is to have a js project with some errors and students need to open it in Chrome and debug it using only dev tools.
 I would emphasize - no scanning through the JS file for errors!
 You need to use the Dev Tools to figure out what's wrong.

 Again, no need to build an entirely new lab from scratch, could be an existing lab with errors thrown in that students need to debug.

-For further context, the objectives for this lesson are:

-- Identify and resolve common and uncommon "logical errors" that affect the results of your program.
--  Use logs to troubleshoot errors in an application.
-- Conduct real-time debugging in the browser.
-- Differentiate between syntax, reference, and type errors.

-And the lesson can be found here: https://github.com/microsarah/WDI/tree/master/curriculum/week-02/03_dev_tools_debugging

 -->

 ***